openmsr/CAD_to_OpenMC/paper.md

 by vertical actuators.
 The rods themselves are similar in composition to the fuel elements.

-The benchmark includes 5 cases, which differ in terms of control- and burst-rod positions.
+The benchmark includes 5 experimental cases, which differ in terms of control- and burst-rod positions.
 Also there are 3 geometries described:
 1. detailed model which includes as built things (curved clamp etc.),
 2. simplified model, where all surfaces are along principal axis, all corners 90 deg. etc., and